Kathleen Tully, Headmaster

 Brigitta Powers holds a B.A. in Ancient Mediterranean Religions from UNC—Chapel Hill.
 She has spent the past decade researching and implementing the classical model of education.
 In addition to homeschooling her four children, Brigitta has been a high school teacher for the past five years, teaching such courses as Latin, U.S. History,Western Cultural History, British Literature, Formal Logic, and Rhetoric.

-In addition to consulting on curriculum matters, Mrs. Powers teaches Latin, Literature, and Composition.
+In addition to consulting on curriculum matters, Mrs. Powers teaches Latin, Literature, Classical Studies, and Composition.

 Christain Craney (Preschool)